GDGNorthAmerica/firebase-android-codelab-gdg-oakdale/README.md

 ## Firebase Android Codelab - GDG Oakdale

-> This is the base solution; you can pull this branch to start as it defines some of the initial models for our data for ease of getting started.
+> This is the complete solution to the codelab; you can pull this branch for comparision, tips, or modification.

 A codelab for getting started with Firebase by building a basic game, Hangman on Fire.